Story by: Lisa

 Hospital: The Christie, Manchester

 Unfortunately, examination of the tumour once removed, evidenced that it was Atypical in nature, and had already spread to lymph nodes.
+This sent me reeling as I thought about how this news affected prognosis.

-Learning to cope with limited lung capacity, a slower pace of life, and navigate the worries of Covid was difficult, and I was itching to get my old life back again.
+The first year was very tough as I battled to recover from the physical wounds.
+I would not have gotten through it had it not been for my family and friends who were so supportive.
+Learning to cope with limited lung capacity, a slower pace of life, and navigating the worries of Covid was difficult, and I was itching to get my old life back again.
 I returned to work slowly and was very well supported by my colleagues.

 ‘Getting back to normal’ was just not happening though, despite my best efforts and it took some time for me to accept that life was not going to go back to how it was.
 Honestly, I found this devastating and really struggled with how limited I felt.
 My physical scars continued to heal but the mental and emotional toll exacted was much harder to cope with.